Gigacore/AI-Maturity-Model/methodology.md

 ## Research-Informed Structure

-The model is grounded in a wide range of peer-reviewed research, industry reports, and practitioner studies (see "Research Synthesis").
+The model is grounded in a wide range of peer-reviewed research, industry reports, and practitioner studies.
 Key sources include:

 * Studies on developer productivity and AI tools (e.g., GitHub Copilot, pair programming with LLMs)
 * Research on responsible AI governance, trust calibration, and human-AI interaction